MicrosoftDocs/visualfsharpdocs/docs/conceptual/istructuralcomparable.compareto-method-[fsharp].md

 **An integer that indicates the relationship of the current object to the target object.**
 ## Remarks
 This API is provided for use only with the F# Core Library Versions that targets .NET Framework 2.0.
-If you are using .NET Framework 4, use the .NET Framework 4 API with the same name, **M:System.Collections.IStructuralComparable.CompareTo(System.Object,System.Collections.IComparer)**.
+If you are using .NET Framework 4, use the .NET Framework 4 API with the same name, **System.Collections.IStructuralComparable.CompareTo(System.Object,System.Collections.IComparer)**.

 ## Platforms